Huangnli/robot-web-and-api-testing/README.md

 Set variables in the test data.
 > robot -v `Variable:Name` `Test File`

-> Example: `robot -v BROWSER:edge amazon_testes.robot`
+> Example: `robot -v BROWSER:edge amazon_testes.robot`iver and Geckodriver, respectively.

+# robot-web-testing
+Web Testing with Robot Framework

+## Installation of libraries
+`pip install -U robotframework-seleniumlibrary`

+>`pip list`: To list which packages have been installed and their versions.

 # robot-api-testing
-API Testing with Robot Framework
+API Testing with Robot Framework.
+Using [ServeRest](https://serverest.dev/) to test API.
+ServeRest is a free REST API that simulates a virtual store in order to serve as material for API testing studies.

 ## Installation of libraries
 `pip install -U robotframework-requests`